-But how much does it pay?
-According to Ziprecruiter, self-employed bookkeepers average between $60,000 to $90,000 annually, depending on location.
 And while certification is useful, it’s not necessary to get started, nor is a college degree in business or accounting.
 In fact, you don’t need a college degree at all.
 If you can help a business stay on top of their books and ahead of problems, they’re not going to care about the schools you went to.

 Bookkeeping is also flexible.
 If you’re not ready to go all-in as a full-time, self-employed bookkeeper, you can start slowly by taking one or two clients as a side hustle.
 That gives you the chance to make sure that bookkeeping is really for you before quitting your day job to hang out your shingle.
 Similarly, if you just want to work part-time hours, you can do that, too.